-The reactivity series lists all the metals in order of reactivity from the most to the least reactive.
+The reactivity series lists all the elements in order of reactivity from the most to the least reactive:

 This table allows us to predict how metals will react with substances such as acids and oxygen.

 All the metals below hydrogen in the reactivity series don't react with acids, so let's concentrate on the more reactive metals.